MP Estate Planning UK

 Frequently Asked Questions about Inheritance Tax

 Understanding inheritance tax implications is crucial for spouses in the UK.
-We often receive queries regarding the tax responsibilities of wives and the surviving spouse.
-Let’s address some common questions to clarify the process.
+We regularly hear from wives and surviving partners who are uncertain about their tax position and what steps they should take.
+Let’s address the most common questions to provide clarity.

 Key Considerations for Spouses